jackwatters45/blog-api-frontend/README.md

 - user frontend -> use libraries when needed
 - i think form error is unused

-## TODO

-- sign up etc set up

 - Need to check if user is admin

   - admin can create other admin
     - create user form that is the same as signup but includes a user type and is only accessible to admin
     - gonna need to figure out how to add different levels of security